marc0olo/aeproject-boilerplate-gitpod/README.md

 You can simply use this template to start your own Smart Contract project by forking it.
 You can then choose between:
 - Cloning the repo and running it locally on your machine
-- Use "Open in Gitpod" (note: adjust the repository URL in the README in case you fork the repo!)
+- Use "Open in Gitpod" (note: adjust the repository URL in the README after forking the repo!)
     - This will automatically execute `aeproject env` to spawn the local development environment
     - By executing `aeproject test` or `npm run test` you can execute the default test localted under `./test/exampleTest.js`